"Let me tell you about my boat"

 My mentor

-Seppä Risto has been an invaluable help with the boat.
+Seppä Risto has been an valuable help with the boat.
 There is no such thing that he does not know, and the result is better than in boat repair shops.
 If you ask Risto, I don't owe him anything.
 If you ask me, I owe him everything for his unsolicited help.
 The thing with a boat is that no matter how much money you have for maintenance and doing things, you just can't buy everything.
 It is good or even necessary to have a mentor who knows how and shows how to do things.
 Youtube is of course helpful, e.g. by following the sailing channels offering on behalf of DIY, but there is still a long way to do things yourself.

 Sauna

 The sauna was designed by a Russian space engineer.
 It is not only incredible that this three-four person comfort facility fits in a icehockey bag in a boat, is erectable in one quarter and warm (80 degrees) in the other, but that he has been able to create a better sauna in the darkest corner of Siberia than anywhere else in the world.
-In addition to the sauna tent and the stove, the sauna naturally includes decks, a water heater and an outdoor tent, which forms a sheltered and warm dressing room/shelter around the 2 x 2 x 2 m sauna tent.
-A 20 L sack of wood and 20 L of fresh water will comfortably last you through the weekend.
+In addition to the sauna tent and the stove, the sauna naturally includes benches, a water heater and an outdoor tent, which forms a sheltered and warm dressing room/shelter around the 2 x 2 x 2 m sauna tent.
+A 40 L sack of wood and 20 L of fresh water will comfortably last you through the weekend.

 Swedish masseuse

-The kitchen has the latest amenities
+Kitchen has the latest tools

 Library